-- There are smaller and larger cruise ships travelling to Antarctica, each of which have benefits and drawbacks (discussed in detail below).
+- There are smaller and larger cruise ships traveling to Antarctica, each of which has benefits and drawbacks (discussed in detail below).

-- Travelling by ship is also the most environmentally friendly option.
-Not only does it negate the need for construction of permanent dwellings and other infrastructure on the continent, it also has a lower carbon footprint than air travel.
+- Traveling by ship is also the most environmentally friendly option.
+Not only does it negate the need for the construction of permanent dwellings and other infrastructure on the continent, but it also has a lower carbon footprint than air travel.

 Here are three cruise tours to check out:

 - These days, flying to Antarctica is becoming increasingly popular.